 FinTech emerged and became the new mainstream in 2016, causing disruption in the Banking and Financial Services industry.
 It brought a fresh perspective to such business challenges through the use of innovative technology.

 Robotic Process Automation (RPA) is one such innovation.

 RPA has helped financial institutions automated several manual tasks by replacing humans with digital machine labor.
-RPA provides organizations with digital speed and greater operational efficiency, freeing up the skilled labor to perform complex decision-making tasks.
+RPA provides organizations with digital speed and greater operational efficiency, freeing up skilled labor to perform complex decision-making tasks.

 RPA’s potential is grabbing the attention of IT consulting and advisory firms, outsourcing providers, and enterprises alike.

 Initially, when this “robotic” software is configured, it captures and interprets the actions of existing applications employed in diverse business processes.
 Once it has been trained to understand specific processes, it mimics how an employee would process transactions, manipulate data, trigger responses and communicate with other systems when necessary.
-It manages rules-based and repetitive tasks, allowing human workers to focus on more valuable, customer-facing customer facing roles.
+It manages rules-based and repetitive tasks, allowing human workers to focus on more valuable, customer-facing customer-facing roles.

 RPA is finding widespread application in the Banking and Financial services world, especially in Retail and Investment Banking space.
 Let us now have a look at a few of the functions where RPA is finding its relevance.